Case study: How to get quick access to all product KPIs important to e-commerce

 By default, the dashboard shows data for the previous week compared to two weeks ago, but you can set any period and analyze, for example, data for the quarter.

 The dashboard allows our client to filter data, analyzing only an essential audience segment.
 Users can apply multiple filters at once to refine a specific group of users.
-For example, our client can find out what the conversion rate is for new users from mobile devices in Chelyabinsk who came to the sales catalog.
+For example, our client can find out what the conversion rate is for new users from mobile devices who came to the sales catalog.

 There are also pages on the first touchpoints, detailed funnels inside the website, analysis of shopping carts, and more.